 She spoke about Erin.
 Before she could get too far, I told her of my conversation with her, how I thought her apology was barely half-hearted and that I told her that I didn’t care.

 “That’s just it.
-We’re waiting for her to grow up.
+We are waiting for her to grow up.
 We’ll just have to wait and see.
 You never had her elitist, intolerant side.”

 We turned to my coming out to the rest of the family, especially Grandma.
-We agreed it had to be done when we were all together on Christmas even though that’s what Beth did.
-This year we’d be at Uncle Tim’s house.
+We agreed it had to be done when we were all together at Christmas.
+This year we would be at Uncle Tim’s house.

 “We’ll talk about how you’ll do it.”

 I called Beth when I got back to my room and filled her in.
-She said she was glad I helped Mom call her.
-She thought Mom’s regrets were genuine and she hoped they would see each other again soon.
-I said I’d call on Christmas and she said, “You’d better.”
+She was glad I helped Mom call her.
+She thought Mom’s regrets were genuine and hoped they would see each other again soon.
+I promised to call on Christmas.